kdneldor/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    "useRouteMatch is useful when using <Route> so that you can get access to the match data, including the times you might render any given <Route> by itself.

 1. How would you explain form validation to someone who has never programmed before?

+    "Form validation is a process in which we set up certain requirements for each element of the form.
+If any of the paramaters are not met the user will be met with a notifcation that the data is required and the form is not valid."

 1. In 1-2 sentences, define end to end testing.

+    "End to end testing is the process of simulating the user experience and making sure that all of the UI functions properly.
+This attempts to solidify that the user can accomplish any action."

 ## Instructions